 The historic village of Cromford is right on the doorstep, as is the Victorian spa-town of Matlock Bath, with cable-cars across the limestone gorge of the Derwent Valley up to the Heights of Abraham and the Rutland and Great Masson show caverns.

 A few miles up the road you’ll find the 1000 acre Chatsworth Estate, with arguably the most magnificent stately home in the country.
 It’s just one of the many attractions of the Peak District National Park – a walkers’ paradise full of dramatic moors, hidden dales and delightful villages.
 Whether you’re looking for an invigorating day of walking and climbing or just somewhere to enjoy a drink and admire the spectacular view, the Peak District has it all.

-Alongside our Speciality Break programme, we are proud to offer our truly versatile Stay as you Please option all year round (excluding Christmas and New Year).
+Alongside our Speciality Break programme, we are proud to offer our truly versatile Half Board Stay as you Please option all year round (excluding Christmas and New Year).

-You can book a minimum of two nights for a Stay as you Please holiday to make the most of these great value flexible stays.
+You can book a minimum of two nights on a Half Board Stay as you Please holiday to make the most of these great value flexible stays.